PMDmaido/Dragonfly-Game-Engine/README.md

 - Tested Platform: Visual Studio Code 2022 for Windows
 - Programming Library: SFML 3.0

+## Quick note
+To download and play the game .exe built and run by this Dragonfly game engine, go to the 'final' branch of this this repository to checkout the code and play.

 ## How to compile (especially if non-standard)
 1. Navigate to the project directory